 For Example, listing down some of the best standards to follow,

-$Str // should not contains uppercase starting letters
+$Str // should not contain uppercase starting letters

-$bufferedText // uses Camel Casing & could be shortened without losing semantic meaning
+$bufferedText // uses Camel Casing & could be shortened without losing the semantic meaning

-$group_id // multiple words, needs to be separated using underscore
+$group_id // multiple words need to be separated using underscore

 $name_of_last_city_used // Avoid too long names